 - a.
 Any ancillary service endorsement under 507.1.1 through 507.1.9 that requests address correction, forwarding, or return appropriate for the intended class of mail (e.g., "Address Service Requested").
 The endorsement must appear directly below the return address, separated with a minimum clear space of 1/4 inch. - b.
-Any sender instruction under 507.1.8, Returning Mail, and 507.4.0, Address Correction Services, that specifies a period for holding mail, not fewer than 3 and not more than 30 days (e.g., "AFTER 5 days RETURN TO").
+Any sender instruction that specifies a period for holding mail, not fewer than 3 and not more than 30 days.
 The instruction must appear directly above the return address.
-If such an instruction is printed on envelopes at Standard Mail prices, those envelopes must also bear an authorized ancillary service endorsement that provides for return postage.